Alan Wynne-Thomas

 Alan Wynne-Thomas, born in 1941 in Carmarthen, Wales, and died on 28 September 2008, was a British offshore sailor and navigator.
 He crossed the Atlantic eleven times, three of them solo.

 Biography

 After graduating from the London School of Economics, he set up his own successful company specializing in health software.
-He plays rugby, successively in the clubs of Maesteg, Saracens F.C. and Otago.
+He played rugby, successively in the clubs of Maesteg, Saracens F.C. and Otago.

 In 1992, he took part in the English Transat, which he finished in third place in the category of monohull and seventh in the general classification.
 That same year, he competed in the second edition of the 1992–1993 Vendée Globe aboard his yacht Cardiff Discovery.
 Between the Kerguelen Islands and Heard Island, his boat capsized, but righted itself, he fell and thought he had broken his ribs.
-He gave up and slows down in Hobart, where an X-ray revealed that six of his ribs are actually broken.
+He gave up and slowed down in Hobart, where an X-ray revealed that six of his ribs were actually broken.